Helping Those Suffering Due To Hurricanes

 If you have questions, please feel free to contact Catholic Charities.
 Thank you in advance for your generous outpouring of prayers and support for our brothers and sisters in Texas, Louisiana and elsewhere who are just beginning to rebuild their lives after Harvey.

 Burns is Director of Catholic Charities of the Diocese of Evansville.
-This article will appear in the Sept.
-8 print edition of The Message.
+This article has been edited to add updated content.